Rice Stadium (Rice University): Brian Patterson Sports Performance Center

 Around July 2015, construction began on the Brian Patterson Sports Performance Center.
-This building will make up the north end of the stadium, and contain a weight room, a home team locker room, coaching and staff offices.
-This will replace the north end seating, and lower possible capacity considerably.
-However, the seating removed consisted of crude concrete steps, and were rarely used.
+This building makes up the north end of the stadium, and contain a weight room, a home team locker room, coaching and staff offices.
+This replaced the north end seating that consisted of crude concrete steps and was unused.
 The building was named for donor and former Rice University football player and alumnus Brian Patterson.